 So, in preparation for the 2021 fantasy football season, here are my top 250 players for best ball.
 The players are broken into tiers so that it’s easy to see how many similar players at the same position can be found within the same tier; that way you can draft a player knowing which positions you should be able to get at a value in the upcoming rounds.
 The rankings are based on a 12-team league.

 For more information on strategy to prepare you for your best ball drafts, check out the PFF 2021 Best Ball DraftKit.
 And find more 2021 best ball rankings broken down by either round or positional group by PFF analysts Andrew Erickson, Ian Hartitz, Jarad Evans, Ben Brown and Kevin Cole.

 The start of any best ball draft will include a run on running backs.
 Each of the top six backs has the talent to be RB1 for the entire season, but each comes with his own set of red flags.

-After finishing as the top two fantasy backs over the 2018-2019 seasons, Christian McCaffrey and Saquon Barkley missed the majority of the 2020 campaign.
-As is often the case with players returning from serious injury, there is a chance that they take a step backward when they return.
+After finishing as the top fantasy back over the 2018-2019 seasons, Christian McCaffrey missed the majority of the 2020 campaign.
+As is often the case with players returning from serious injury, there is a chance he takes a step backward when he returns.